 - if there is a work injury?

-- whether the injured worker qualifies for temporary disability?
+- whether you qualify for temporary disability?

 If the issues cannot be resolved, the case is set for a trial.

 Mandatory settlement conferences are not the only type of hearing in California workers’ compensation.
-Other hearings include:

 - Rating MSC – hearing with a rating of the medical reporting